mixelpixel/LambdaSchoolTA/README.md

   A:  Don't worry about the IDE.
 That was just a helpful tip and trick.
 We will be going over every detail in our guided demo.
 Just get LESS installed and attempt to write a few lines of LESS so you're familiar with it.
 Don't stress!
   ```

-  ##### Notes for TAs to focus on
+  #### My notes from Josh’s Friday night lecture on what to focus on for students in CS6/CS7 this week working on CSS Preprocessing with LESS (Leaner Style Sheets) http://lesscss.org/3.x/

   1. CSS nesting for specificity & inheritance
   2. LESS Variables: all go on the top of the LESS script.
 LESS does not have hoisting like JS
-  3. Compiled CSS vs. Uncompiled LESS (in codepen compiled CSS is in red)
+  3. Compiled CSS vs. Uncompiled LESS (in Codepen, compiled CSS is in red)
   4. Comment the closing bracket in LESS for _sanity's sake_
-  5. Use codepen error and analysis tools to troubleshoot.
+  5. Use Codepen error and analysis tools to troubleshoot.
   6. When using the terminal for preprocessing with `lessc` the error msgs are big!!
   7. Keep your cool ;)
   8. use text minifying to catch scoping errors (especially with siblings)